Dating apps literally hide women after 35. The algorithm admitted it. We are not kidding.

 — Former Tinder data scientist (anonymous)

 This isn't just about human preference.
 It's about how AI systems amplify existing biases.
-When a machine learning model is trained on millions of swipes, it doesn't ask why men swipe right on younger women.
+When a machine learning model trains on millions of swipes, it doesn't ask why men swipe right on younger women.
 It just learns the pattern and automates it at scale.
-A 40-year-old woman isn't just competing with other women — she's competing against an algorithm that decided her profile is less valuable before anyone even sees it.
+A 40-year-old woman isn't competing with other women — she's competing against an algorithm that decided her profile is less valuable before anyone sees it.

 Advertisement

-YEET obtained anonymized engagement data from a major dating app (which requested anonymity).
+YEET obtained anonymized engagement data from a major dating app.
 The numbers are stark: women's profile visibility drops 22% between ages 30 and 35, then another 40% between 35 and 40.
 Men's visibility actually increases 15% between 30 and 45 before slowly declining.
-The AI treats age as a feature — and it's weighted differently for each gender.
+The AI treats age as a feature — weighted differently for each gender.

-This creates the lived reality that millions of women describe.
+This creates the reality millions of women describe.
 They feel like they "hit a wall" in their early 30s.
 They're not imagining it.
 The algorithm is literally showing them to fewer people.
 Meanwhile, men in the same age bracket get pushed to the front of the line because the algorithm learned that women swipe right on established, mature profiles.
-The machine doesn't know you're interesting, kind, or successful.
-It only knows your age and your gender.
+The machine doesn't know you're interesting.
+It only knows your age and gender.

 "I watched my best friend, who is objectively more attractive and successful than me, get 10 matches a week while I got 50," says Marcus, 41, a software engineer in Seattle.
 "But all her matches were guys who clearly didn't read her profile.
 All mine were women who actually wanted to meet.
-The algorithm gave her quantity.
-It gave me quality.
-That's not the same thing."
+The algorith m gave her quantity.
+It gave me quality."

 This anecdote exposes the flaw in the "women have more options" argument.
 Yes, women typically receive more matches.
 But AI-driven matching systems prioritize volume over compatibility.
 A woman with 100 matches might have 95 men who swiped right on every profile.
 A man with 10 matches might have 10 women who actually read his bio.
 The raw numbers don't tell the real story.